drush-ops/drush/CONTRIBUTING.md

 * Contributions are submitted, reviewed, and accepted using GitHub pull requests.
 * The latest changes are in the `master` branch.
 PR's should initially target this branch.
 * Try to make clean commits that are easily readable (including descriptive commit messages!)
-* Test before you push.
+* See the test-specific [README.md](tests/README.md) for instructions on running the test suite.
+Test before you push.
 Get familiar with Unish, our test suite.
-See the test-specific [README.md](tests/README.md).
 Optionally run tests in the provided Docker containers.
 * We maintain branches named 9.x, 8.x, etc. These are release branches.
 From these branches, we make new tags for patch and minor versions.

 ## Development Environment